What is St-Germain liqueur?

 History of the St Germain liqueur

-St Germain was released in 2007, but the story of the liqueur started already six years before.
-One evening in 2001, New York-born Rob Cooper went into a bar in London after a long day at work.
+Rob Cooper invented the liqueur in 2007, but the story of the liqueur started already six years before.
+One evening in 2001, New York-born Cooper went into a bar in London after a long day at work.
+He had a cocktail that contained elderflower syrup.

-To be able to focus on his elderflower liqueur, Rob Cooper had to leave the family business, which produced and sold Chambord. -At least he was staying within the industry.
+Soon after, he tried to create an alcoholic product that captures this flavor - equally good as the syrup did.
+To focus on his elderflower liqueur, Rob Cooper had to leave the family business where he had been working up until then, and which produced and sold Chambord among others. -At least he remained within the industry.

 It took almost six years until Cooper was able to launch his product.
 But as they say, good things take time.
 St Germain quickly became a staple in bars around the world.

 In 2012, Cooper sold St. Germain to the Bacardi Group.
-Sadly, four years later, at the age of only 39, he did in his Santa Barbara home.
+Sadly, four years later, at only 39, he did in his Santa Barbara home.

 Liqueurs are wonderful cocktail ingredients, and there are so many different ones to discover.
 Some of my favorites are: